tmurphree/portfolio-dashboard-front-end/README.md

 ## Future Implementations
 * Allow users to log in with Google or a local username / password.
 * Allow logged-in users to save portfolios.

+## Known issues
+* The file name for 'App.vue' is capitalized and the other .vue files are all lowercase.
+I encountered a bug where the project wouldn't load consistently if I followed the all-lowercase naming convention on that file.
+I'll submit an issue on this when I have the time.